Las Vegas courthouse shooting: Aftermath and impact

 In the immediate aftermath, the Christian Science Monitor opined that this "shooting highlights rising threats ... to federal judges and prosecutors...."

 The United States House of Representatives honored "the heroic actions" of the officers who responded to the shooting incident, naming specifically Officer Cooper and Deputy Marshall Gardner, in H.Res.
 1242, sponsored by Congressman Hank Johnson.
 The UGSOA (United Government Security Officers Association) International Union honors Officer Cooper on their in memoriam web page of "Fallen Officers".

 According to the Center for American Progress, this shooting was the primary incident in a series of shootings in Nevada from 2010 to 2013 that highlighted the need for "universal background checks".
 On the other hand, during training of county sheriffs in Texas, the incident was noted as a clear example where "entryway screening work[ed]"; but the Texas Association of Counties also noted that further "outcome measures" are needed to protect the nation's courts.

 Over three years after the incident, United States Senate Majority Leader Harry Reid invoked the memory of the shooting in support of gun control.

+Cooper's family was denied $300,000 in death benefits because although he was a deputized member of the US Marshals Service, he was working for the federal government at the courthouse through a private contractor and according to the Department of Justice, was ineligible to receive the benefits.